YoungScienza/YoungScienza/README.md

 ### Hello World!
 Hi welcome in my Github page!
+I am Giovanni Esposito, Data Scientist passionate about Machine Learning and LLMs.
 Here is a resume of my academic and work experiences:

 ## Academic Experience
 + **Master's degree in Statisitcal Science, curriculum Data Science:**